MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/warehouse-how-to-perform-cycle-counting.md

 4. Post the journal without changing any quantities.

- The quantities in the item ledger \(item entries\) and the quantities in the warehouse \(warehouse entries\) are now once again the same for these items, and the program has updated the last counting date of the item or stockkeeping unit.
+ The quantities in the item ledger (item entries) and the quantities in the warehouse (warehouse entries) are now once again the same for these items, and the program has updated the last counting date of the item or stockkeeping unit.

- For the items\/stockkeeping units that you have just counted, you must now calculate the next counting period on each item\/stockkeeping unit card.
+ For the items/stockkeeping units that you have just counted, you must now calculate the next counting period on each item/stockkeeping unit card.

 ### To calculate the next counting period